evilcyber.com

 A 1911 advertisement for “Plasmon”.

-But there is no way around acknowledging that at some point he forgot or chose to neglect how humble his own beginnings were.
-Did he truly believe that people needed his special cocoa powders and dumbbells to become fit?
+But there is no way around acknowledging that he originally had a very simple concept of exercise and nutrition, which he later either forgot or chose to neglect.
+Did the older Sandow truly believe that people needed his special cocoa powder and dumbbells to become fit?
 We will never know.
-When he went and trained for the perfect physique he dreamed of, he had none of that to help him nor did he seem to have needed it.
+But we do know that when young Eugen went and trained for the perfect physique he dreamed of, he had none of that to help him nor did he seem need it.

-Seeing it that way, Eugen Sandow not only made physical fitness popular and invented bodybuilding, he also gave us an important lesson about the latter, one that stands true to this day: don’t believe the hype and educate yourself.
-Just like he did.
+Seeing it that way, Eugen Sandow not only made physical fitness popular and invented bodybuilding, he is also an important reminder of what is important in fitness: don’t believe the hype and educate yourself.

 For an excellent biography of Eugen Sandow have a look at David Chapman’s Sandow the Magnificent: Eugen Sandow and the Beginnings of Bodybuilding.